-The Inclusive Education (postbaccalaureate licensure) Program leads to Massachusetts initial licensure as a Teacher of Students with Moderate Disabilities, 5-12.
+The Inclusive Education Postbaccalaureate Licensure Program leads to Massachusetts initial licensure in math/science, 5-8, or special education, 5-12.

 - Experiential learning via research, partnership and community opportunities